learnpoint/learnpoint-site/README.md

 ## Languages

-* Most pages should be written in both english and swedish.
-Use the attributes `lang="en"` and `lang="sv"` to specify the language for an element.
+* Most pages are written in both English and Swedish.
+Use the attribute `lang` to specify the language for each element:

+        <h1 lang="en">Sign in</h1>
+        <h1 lang="sv">Logga in</h1>

 * English is the default language.
-Use english where there's only room for a single language, for example `<title>`, `<meta name="description" ... >`, and `alt` attributes.
+Use English whenever there's only room for one single language, for example the `<title>` element, the `<meta name="description" ... >` element, and all the `alt` attributes.
-* The help pages are an exception — they are typically only written in swedish.
-When there's only room for a single language on a help page, use swedish.
+* The help pages are an exception — they are only written in Swedish!
+And when there's only room for one single language on a help page (see examples in previous point), use Swedish.
-* *TIP:* When you're writing in both english and swedish, begin writing in your non-native language and translate to your native language at the end.
-When you're writing in your non-native language, it's easier to write "from scratch" than to translate text that already exists.
+* *TRANSLATION TIP:* When you're authoring a page in multiple languages, write the page in the language that's most foreign to you.
+When you're done, translate the page into the language that you're more familiar with.

 ## How to: Add a Job Opening Page